ViniciusResende/JaveLogisticaReact/README.md

 ## :rocket: Launching the project:

-The only has a frontend page:
+The project only has a frontend page:

 :bulb: But, is required that you use a server to have a most flowable experience.